michioxd/osu-space/README.md

 Currently still **highly under development**.
 Some features have been implemented, but there are still tons of bugs.
 Please open an issue if you encounter any.

-Status: **THE CONVERTER NEEDS TO BE REFACTORED!** I forgot about quantum notes (float), so basically every note is shifted toward the center of the grid.
+Status: **THE CONVERTER NEEDS TO BE REFACTORED!** I forgot about quantum notes (float), so basically every note is shifted toward the center of each grid cell.

 | Main gameplay | Customization |
 |---|---|